UAE to file complaint over Qatar flight 'interception'

 "However that will take some time as we have to reach an agreement with Bahrain".

-Suwaidi declined to name the airlines operating the two flights, which he said had been forced to delay their descent into Bahrain International Airport as Qatari fighter jets came within little more than three kilometres (two miles).
+Suwaidi declined to name the airlines operating the two flights, which he said had been forced to delay their descent into Bahrain International Airport as Qatari fighter jets came within little more than three kms.

+But Bahrain's civil aviation authority identified the aircraft as Emirates flight EK837 and Etihad flight EY23B.

 The allegations came after Qatar accused UAE fighter jets of violating its airspace in December and January, most recently on Sunday.